keep-network/tbtc-website/src/pages/news/2020-09-22-tbtc-is-live.md

 tags:
   - ''
 ---
 tBTC, the open-source project that allows people to use Bitcoin safely in Ethereum DeFi apps, is live and ready to be used.
-A project of Keep, Summa and the Cross-Chain Group, tBTC lets people exchange BTC for TBTC, an ERC-20 token that can be used on DeFi platforms, at a rate of 1:1.
+A project of Keep, Summa and the Cross-Chain Group, tBTC lets people exchange BTC for tBTC, an ERC-20 token that can be used on DeFi platforms, at a rate of 1:1.

-Each TBTC token is fully backed and matched by at least 1 BTC held in reserve. tBTC is trustless, using a random beacon to select “signers” who have responsibility for the deposited BTC.
-People can convert TBTC to BTC, and vice-versa with no intermediary needed to sign off.
-There are three steps for people to mint TBTC on [tbtc.network](https://tbtc.network/) and track their Bitcoin.
+Each tBTC token is fully backed and matched by at least 1 BTC held in reserve. tBTC is trustless, using a random beacon to select “signers” who have responsibility for the deposited BTC.
+People can convert tBTC to BTC, and vice-versa with no intermediary needed to sign off.
+There are three steps for people to mint tBTC on [tbtc.network](https://tbtc.network/) and track their Bitcoin.